-A poisonous gas that replaces oxygen in the blood, carbon monoxide can affect the cardiovascular and nervous systems.
-It enters the blood via the lungs and permanently binds to hemoglobin (the iron-containing protein in red blood cells), preventing hemoglobin from carrying oxygen.
+CO can affect the cardiovascular and nervous systems and cause death in high concentrations.
 Lower concentrations of CO have been shown to affect people with heart disease such as angina, can cause dizziness, headaches and fatigue, and at high concentrations, even death.

-The U.S. Environmental Protection Agency sets National Ambient Air Quality Standards to protect public health.
-The limits for carbon monoxide are set at:
+The U.S. Environmental Protection Agency sets National Ambient Air Quality Standards to protect public health environment for seven air polluntants.

 - 1-hour average: 35 parts per million